MahApps/mahapps.com/input/docs/controls/tile.md

 <mah:Tile Title="Mail" mah:ControlsHelper.MouseOverBorderBrush="{DynamicResource MahApps.Brushes.ThemeForeground}" />
 ```

-The last panel of the four-tile figure above shows that state — faded in by hand for the screenshot, since an off-screen render has no pointer in it.
-It is also what the demo's *Mail* and *Desktop* tiles set, and why only those two react to the mouse.
+The last panel of the four-tile figure above shows that border.
+It is what the demo's *Mail* and *Desktop* tiles set, and why only those two react to the mouse.
 :::

 Pressing a tile scales it to 0.98 about its centre, which is the small "push" the Start screen tiles had.
 That comes from a trigger on `Button.IsPressed` and needs no setting up.